commercionetwork/commercionetwork/x/documents/spec/README.md

 In order to properly send a transaction to send a document receipt, you will need to create and sign the following message.

+Please note that the former sender of a document becomes the receiver for a `MsgSendDocumentReceipt`.
+Conversely, one of the receivers (or it can be just one receiver) becomes the sender for a `MsgSendDocumentReceipt`.

 ```json
 {
   "type": "commercio/MsgSendDocumentReceipt",